-Field Description account.
+Field Description (FQDN) of your UCMDB server, and replace <port> with the communications port your UCMDB server uses.</port> User Id Enter the user name required to manage CIs on the UCMDB system.
+For example, enter admin , which is the out-of-the-box administrator user name.
+Password Enter the password required to manage CIs on the UCMDB system.
+For example, enter admin , which is out-of-box password for the admin user account.
 Multi-tenant UCMDB webservice URL This is the URL that Service Manager uses to synchronize company records with UCMDB when running in multi-company mode.
-This URL should use the following format: http://<ucmdb name="" server="">:<port>/axis2/services/UcmdbManagementService.</port></ucmdb> Replace < UCMDB server name > with the fully-qualified domain name (FQDN) of your UCMDB server, and replace < port > with the communications port your UCMDB server uses.
+This URL should use the following format: http:// <ucmdb server<br="">name&gt;:<port>/axis2/services/UcmdbManagementService.</port></ucmdb> Replace < UCMDB server name > with the fully-qualified domain name (FQDN) of your UCMDB server, and replace < port > with the communications port your UCMDB server uses.
 UserId Password This is UCMDB account (user name/password) that has the privilege to add/delete company records.